dmlc/xgboost/demo/binary_classification/README.md

 ```
 xgboost will load from 0002.model continue boosting for 2 rounds, and save output to continue.model.
 However, beware that the training and evaluation data specified in mushroom.conf should not change when you use this function.
 #### Use Multi-Threading
 When you are working with a large dataset, you may want to take advantage of parallelism.
-If your compiler supports OpenMP, xgboost is naturally multi-threaded, to set number of parallel running add ```nthread``` parameter to you configuration.
+If your compiler supports OpenMP, xgboost is naturally multi-threaded, to set number of parallel running add ```nthread``` parameter to your configuration.
 Eg. ```nthread=10```

 Set nthread to be the number of your real cpu (On Unix, this can be found using ```lscpu```)